 It’s even more hurtful when those who don’t understand the trauma bond don’t understand why you don’t leave, why most often those who’ve been through it will tell you to get out safely yet will also stand by you when you stay or go back, as they understand trauma bonding is hard, leaving is hard, staying out is hard, they also understand that when you do finally make a choice to get out and stay out, you’ll need someone.

 So how do you explain it to those around you?

 Don’t if they’re not willing to listen or learn, stop talking and leave them to it.
 With society, there is most likely a percentage that just doesn’t care, a percentage that just wants the gossip, a percentage that is glad it’s you and not them, and then those who care and want to help.

 Yet you should be allowed to speak your truth, and it’s vital to speak your truth.

-If you want to tell people, then tell them, explain once and leave them to it, don’t get into a debate and start defending yourself, know your truth, know who you are, know others opinions of you do not define you, you define you, those who judge you, let them, their judgment speaks volumes on who they are as a person, not you.
+If you want to tell people, then tell them, explain once and leave them to it, don’t get into a debate and start defending yourself.
+Know your truth, know who you are, and know others’ opinions of you do not define you.
+You define yourself.
+Those who judge you, let them.
+Their judgment speaks volumes about who they are as a person, not you.